Glossary

 Reframe

-A reframe — also called a portrait crop, vertical crop, 9:16 conversion, landscape-to-portrait conversion, or vertical reframe — is the process of adapting a 16:9 landscape video into 9:16 portrait format for posting on TikTok, Instagram Reels, or YouTube Shorts.
-It is the core technical operation that makes landscape-shot source content publishable on short-form platforms without black letterbox bars.
+A reframe — also called a portrait crop, vertical crop, 9:16 conversion, landscape-to-portrait conversion, or vertical reframe — is the process of adapting a 16:9 landscape video into 9:16 portrait format for TikTok, Instagram Reels, or YouTube Shorts.
+It is the operation that makes landscape-shot source footage publishable on short-form platforms without black letterbox bars.

 Related Terms